Freiburg Hauptbahnhof: Long-distance passenger services

 In long-distance traffic there are regular Intercity-Express connections from Freiburg station to the north in the direction of Berlin, Hamburg and Cologne from platform track 1.
-Services operate to Hamburg, with some services continuing to Kiel.
-Services to Cologne consist of coupled sets, which are separated in Cologne, continuing to Amsterdam and Dortmund.
+Services to Cologne consist of coupled sets, which are separated in Cologne, continuing to Dortmund and Hamburg.
 In addition, there are daily IC services to both Frankfurt and Nuremberg.
 Most trains to the south run to Basel, with some continuing to Zürich or Interlaken Ost.
 The long-distance trains to the south mostly stop on track 3.

 EuroCity services on the Chur–Hamburg/Hamburg–Chur route also stop in Freiburg.
+The station was served by the following long-distance services in 2026: